Last Updated on October 4, 2023

 By the end of the program, participants are expected to have learned:

 - how the documentary film is used as an influential communications tool to inform UN policymakers and for environmental activism

 - to produce digital media projects and GIS maps

 - the value and process of collaborative filmmaking;

 - to conduct professional interviews with researchers and practitioners

 - Planetary Health research and how research can influence policy and practice

-Participants will create short documentary films about the impacts of climate change on human health and wellbeing in their community.
+Participants will create short documentary films about planetary health and the impacts of climate change on human health and wellbeing in their community.
 General themes are Planetary Health, Global Health and Humanitarianism, Global Health Foresighting, and the Sustainable Development Goals.
 The films may tell a narrative and/or communicate research which touches on any of the following: